mayerrobert/jmurmel/README.md

 don't expect it to be an industrial strength Lisp in the near future.

 Murmel is inspired by Common Lisp, i.e. when in doubt try to do it the Common Lisp way.
-It should be easy to port a program from Murmel to Common Lisp, and Murmel knowledge should transfer to Common Lisp.
+It should be relatively easy to port a program from Murmel to Common Lisp, and Murmel knowledge should transfer to Common Lisp.

 Murmel and JMurmel currently have the following priorities:

 * Small language, small implementation, "hackable"
-* Avoid undefined behaviour, throw an error instead
+* Avoid unspecified or undefined behaviour, throw an error instead
 * Where Murmel differs from Common Lisp the differences should be made obvious, i.e. a Common Lisp program should either work in JMurmel or throw an error
 * Compilation and execution speed at this time is somewhat low priority